Dioxins and PCBs in Swedish food

 Dioxins are some of the most toxic substances known, but the risk depends not only on the toxicity but also on the level of exposure.
 Dioxins and PCBs bioaccumulate in the body for a long period of time.
 Foetuses and infants are extra sensitive to dioxins and PCBs as they develop.
 For children, adolescents and women of childbearing age, it is particularly important to be exposed to as little dioxins and PCBs as possible, since dioxins and PCBs are stored in the body and are transferred to the foetus and nursing infants via the placenta and breast milk.

 High levels of dioxins and PCBs during the foetal and neonatal period can affect, for example, sperm quality at adulthood, as well as levels of thyroid hormones and tooth enamel.
 It is suspected that these substances also affect brain development, the immune system and cause cancer.
-In very high doses, dioxins can also cause chloracne, a long-lasting skin inflammation in the face.

 Dietary Advice